etendosoftware/docs/compiled_docs.md

     :octicons-package-16: Javapackage: `com.etendoerp.copilot`

-    This **Copilot App** is able to answer questions with indexed information from the official Etendo documentation.
+    This **Assistant** is able to answer questions with indexed information from the official Etendo documentation.

 - **Purchase Expert**

     :octicons-package-16: Javapackage: `com.etendoerp.copilot.openapi.purchase`

-    This copilot app is capable of performing operations related to loading purchase orders by chat interaction or through images or `PDF` files.
+    This assistant is capable of performing operations related to loading purchase orders by chat interaction or through images or `PDF` files.

     !!! info
         For more information, visit [Purchase Expert user guide](https://docs.etendo.software/latest/user-guide/etendo-copilot/bundles/copilot-purchase-expert.md).